chriskrofchak/sCKeme/README.md

 # sCKeme

 **sCKeme** is a minimal, functional, LISP-like programming language implemented in Python.
-It is most closely inspired Racket as this is what we learn in first year at UW (and thus Scheme, hence the name).
+It is most closely inspired by Racket as this is what we learn in first year at UW (and thus Scheme, hence the name).

 I wanted to implement lazy evaluation, lambda functions, and simple first-class function support.